ensood/sms-gpt/readme.md

-# SMS based assistant with OpenAI and Twilio
+# SMS-based assistant with OpenAI and Twilio

 ## Overview